 B by B by Bartholomeus, where chocolate is presented as if it where haute-couture.

-Then there are some chocolatiers who are Belgian artisanal chocolatiers, but are not originally from Bruges, and whom you will also find in Brussels or Gent:
+Then there are some chocolatiers who are Belgian artisanal chocolatiers, but are not originally from Bruges and whom you will also find in Brussels or Ghent:

 So if you buy chocolate from one of these shops you are sure to take home the real deal!!